 Get all signs of the drugs out of your circle and your life

 Ask your family to ensure you don’t lose sight of yourself, or connect with treatment providers.
-Block those friends that took you on a dark path, willingly make better decisions.
+Block those friends that took you on a dark path, and willingly make better decisions.

 You don’t need related paraphernalia

-Avoid the risk of endangering yourself, and get rid of all related items such as bongs, bowls, vapes, pipes etc. Don’t be in the presence of the items that are known to trigger your relapse.
+Avoid the risk of endangering yourself, and get rid of all related items such as bongs, bowls, vapes, pipes, etc. Don’t be in the presence of the items that are known to trigger your relapse.

 Strategize against triggers to reinforce sobriety